 • That Trident is inordinately expensive and provides a disproportionately small number of jobs for the money it consumes.

-• A global ban is demanded by many states through the UN General Assembly.
+• That the United Nations adopted a Global Nuclear Weapons Ban Treaty in July 2017.

 This Branch also notes:

 • The Campaign for Nuclear Disarmament’s report on ‘Trident and jobs: the employment implications of cancelling Trident replacement’.